keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

 * **Option B:** Create a project using a Git upstream:

-    By executing the `create project` command, Keptn initializes a internal Git repository that is used to maintain all project-related resources.
+    By executing the `create project` command, Keptn initializes an internal Git repository that is used to maintain all project-related resources.
 To upstream this internal Git repository to a remote repository, the Git user (`--git-user`), an access token (`--git-token`), and the remote URL (`--git-remote-url`) are required.
 If you miss one of the requirements, go to [select Git-based upstream](../../manage/project/#select-git-based-upstream) where instructions for GitHub, GitLab, and Bitbucket are provided.

     ```console
     keptn create project PROJECTNAME --shipyard=FILEPATH --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL